 Missouri provides you with a solid business foundation, financial and otherwise.
 In Missouri, taxes and business costs don’t eat up all of your company’s profits.

 An important tax advantage for Missouri businesses is the amount of income considered taxable as only income earned in Missouri is taxed.
 Two allocation options are offered for calculating this income: (1) the three-factor formula, based on sales, property and payroll or (2) the single-factor formula, based only on sales.
-In 2016, Missouri led the nation as the only state that allowed companies to annually select the income allocation formula that resulted in the lesser corporate income tax liability.
-Today, Missouri is one of only two states to offer this strategic advantage for manufacturing and service companies.
+Missouri is one of only two states to allow companies to annually select the income allocation formula that results in lower corporate income tax liability.

 In addition, it is important to note that Missouri has not adopted worldwide or nationwide unitary tax assessment in computing multinational corporate income tax liability.